-The information contained herein is an opinion only, as of the date indicated, and should not be relied upon as the only important information available.
-Any prediction, projection or forecast on the economy, stock market, bond market or the economic trends of the markets is not necessarily indicative of the future or likely performance.
-The information contained herein is subject to change, incomplete, and may include information and/or data obtained from third party sources that iCapital believes, but does not guarantee, to be accurate. iCapital considers this third-party data reliable, but does not represent that it is accurate, complete and/or up to date, and it should not be relied on as such. iCapital makes no representation as to the accuracy or completeness of this material and accepts no liability for losses arising from the use of the material presented.
-No representation or warranty is made by iCapital as to the reasonableness or completeness of such forward-looking statements or to any other financial information contained herein.
+This presentation contains forward looking statements.
+Forward looking statements include, but are not limited to assumptions, estimates, projections, opinions, models and hypothetical performance analysis.
+Forward looking statements involve significant elements of subjective judgments and analyses and changes thereto and/or consideration of different or additional factors could have a material impact on the results indicated.
+Due to various risks and uncertainties, actual results may vary materially from the results contained herein.
+The forecasts provided are based upon iCapital's opinion of the market unless otherwise noted, as of the date indicated and are subject to change, dependent on future changes in the market.
+Any prediction, projection or forecast on the economy, stock market, bond market or the economic trends of the markets is not necessarily indicative of the future or likely performance. iCapital makes no representation as to the accuracy or completeness of this material and accepts no liability for losses arising from the use of the material presented.
+No representation or warranty is made by iCapital as to the reasonableness or completeness of such forward looking statements or to any other financial information contained herein.